emeb/up5k_basic/README.md

 * Icestorm - ice40 FPGA tools
 * Yosys - Synthesis
-* Nextpnr - Place and Route (newer than Mar 23 2019)
+* Nextpnr - Place and Route (version newer than Mar 23 2019 is needed to support IP cores)

 Info on these can be found at http://www.clifford.at/icestorm/